octimot/StoryToolkitAI/README.md

 This will render to H.264 the entire duration of the markers of a certain color.
 Same as above, it only works for markers from the opened timeline.

+### Timeline Navigation via Transcript
+For now, clicking on the transcript segments (phrases) will simply move the playhead to the respective timecode.

+### Transcript Word Search
+Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
+Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

 ---